 James Mann paints life on the farm as he lives and sees it.
 Click on a painting’s name below for a larger view of the original art.
 Giclee prints are available of most of these paintings.

 Watercolor… Corn Picker.
 Fall harvest… a little train consisting of my Oliver 550 tractor, the New Idea 323 one row corn picker and the old wagon with some side boards to hold in the ears.
 It wasn’t fancy, it took a while, but the job got done.
 The following poem was written and sent to… Read more »

 Watercolor… early morning… looking south… the sun has just cleared the east ridge… Lehigh County, Pennsylvania.
 This is the same field, as painted in July Alfalfa…. now planted in soybeans…

 Watercolor … baling hay… freshly baled alfalfa hay… looking south across my lower field.

 Watercolor… the morning of October 23, 2020… looking east, downhill.
-The air is so humid and thick with fog, that nothing is visible beyond the fuzzy silhouettes of trees along the fence line between fields and the pasture.
-In the foreground is newly sprouted, roughly 4-inch tall, winter barley, drilled through disked, corn stubble.
+The air is so humid and thick with fog, the distinction between earth and sky is a blur.
+Nothing is visible beyond the fuzzy silhouettes of trees along the fence line between fields and the pasture.
+In the foreground is newly sprouted, roughly 4-inch tall,… Read more »